This post may contain affiliate links. Read the full disclosure here.

 When I called for the second time, the woman on the phone said that I needed a code provisoire (temporary code) to log in for the first time, and she texted me the 4-digit code.
 (Why was this not given to me when I called the first time?!)
 Feeling confident, I logged into the Ameli account, checked my information and began filling out my request for the carte vitale (Mes démarches -> Commander une carte Vitale).
 A new message: “Nous vérifions actuellement les données vous concernant.
 Pour plus d’informations veuillez contacter votre caisse.”
 (We are currently verifying the details of your account.
 For more information, contact your local CPAM.)

 Feeling frustrated, but not defeated, I continued to try and order my card every day following this phone call.
 After a week, I was finally able to submit my request.
 (Never give up!)
 You’ll need to upload a copy of your passport and a passport size photo that conforms to French standards.
 I took a photo of a French-size passport photo.
 You will receive an email confirming your request, and you can check the progress online.
 My card arrived in less than two weeks.
-I’m still recovering from the shock of it.
+I’m still recovering from the shock of that quick turnaround time.

 These are estimates based on my own experience and stories that I’ve heard!

-- Mail documents
+- Mail documents by registered mail

 - Get confirmation of documents received by CPAM—3-5 days